 In Korea, I started getting what looked like mosquito bites.
 I soon realized they were hives, and they swelled, connected, and covered huge portions of my body, only going down when I took an antihistamine.
-Mario and I started calling them fleas, as we call anything itchy fleas.
+I started calling them fleas, as I call anything itchy fleas.
 Then things got worse — my lip swelled up a few times.

 I still have no idea why.
 I’m not allergic to anything that I know of.